D33PAKSHARMA/SHOPPING/README.md

 # SHOPPING_CART

-change env file according to your information
+1.change env file according to your information
-To run this project: npm run dev
+2.To run this project: npm run dev